lagbolt/catalog-errors/README.md

 Given a MARC file, outputs, in CSV format, any fields of each record which match a list of patterns.
 For more help, see the Python source file.

+## lccn-to-marcxml.py

+Read a file of Library of Congress control numbers, one per line, downloads the corresponding records in MARCXML format from id.loc.gov, and write the MARCXML to a file.

 ## The LCSH folder

 This folder has its own README.md.
 In brief, the folder contains a workflow for checking 6xx fields against data from the Library of Congress.